NewEconoLab/NNS-EN/nns_system.rst

 Issuance volume and distribution of tokens will be finalized in future version of this whitepaper.

-Domain name browser
+Domain Name Browser
 =====================

 NNS domain name browser is the entrance which provides NNS domain name query, auction, transfer and other functions.

-Reverse resolution
+Reverse Resolution
 ==================
 NNS will support reverse resolution which will become an effective way to verify addresses and smart contracts.